sbgn/sbgn/docs/learning_sbgn.md

 ## Tips for creating diagrams in SBGN

-<p>This section is prepared based on the educational paper <i>Quick tips for creating effective and impactful biological pathways using the Systems Biology Graphical Notation</i> (Toure et al., 2018, <a href="https://dx.doi.org/10.1371/journal.pcbi.1005740">doi:10.1371/journal.pcbi.1005740</a>).</p>
+<p>This section is based on the educational paper by Toure and co-authros <i>Quick tips for creating effective and impactful biological pathways using the Systems Biology Graphical Notation</i> (Toure et al., 2018, <a href="https://dx.doi.org/10.1371/journal.pcbi.1005740">doi:10.1371/journal.pcbi.1005740</a>).</p>

 **Tip 1: Know the message your network should convey.** Specifying your message will help you choose what to omit, what to represent, and how to represent it.
 **Tip 2:**